 Here’s a quick tour from our visit…

 Check out the new Optus Stadium on your way to Chevron Parkland.
 As you arrive at the play space, you'll notice the massive Waanginy Boorna (message stick).
 This sculpture signifies an invitation to all nations be as one, in one ceremony in one place, at one time.
 Note: There are no toilet facilities at the play space, so use the bathrooms at Optus Stadium on your way!

 Pathways wind their way through the park land, punctuated by log steppers and native plants.

 Each of the six areas is inspired by one of the Noongar six seasons.
 The "Weitji Nest" inside the "Djernan Season" area (aimed at younger children) is home to a series of hatching emu eggs.There are also plenty of sensory experiences to be had throughout the park, like the melodic drum pictured below.

 The impressive "Qwandong Towers" climbing structure is sure to keep bigger kids occupied, with sky-high forts and a tunnel slide to explore.

 The features don't stop there.
-Families can build cubbies using the sticks and frames at Mia Mia Hill; There's the "Deep Gorge" suspension bridge with a chunky, central rope that's lots of fun to balance on; The"Bullung Hangout" climbing net is a great challenge; and the "Numbat Burrows" woven tunnel provides a cool place for sneaking away with friends.
+Families can build cubbies using the sticks and frames at Mia Mia Hill; There's the "Deep Gorge" suspension bridge with a chunky rope to balance on; The"Bullung Hangout" climbing net is a great challenge; and the "Numbat Burrows" is as visually striking as it is fun.